 Course Curriculum for Constitutional and Administrative Law

-The course curriculum for constitutional and administrative law has been designed to offer an in-depth understanding of the various legal provisions of the different sections of the constitution.
+The course curriculum of constitutional and administrative law has been designed to provide an in-depth understanding of the various legal provisions of different sections of the constitution.
 Students will be acquainted with the practical applications and ramifications of different provisions under the constitutional and administrative law.
 The pedagogy consists of class-room sessions, workshops, internships, and mock trials.
 Students will also get to know about the different provisions of the law and how to argue the case in front of a constitutional bench.
-Important differences between the rights of the centre and states will also be taught during the course.
+Some of the topics subjects covered in the Constitutional and Administrative Law course curriculum are mentioned below.

 Popular Constitutional and Administrative Law Entrance Exams in India